adobeio/adobeio-documentation/sign/api_usage/enhancements_v6.md

 Content-Type: application/json;charset=UTF-8
 ```

 Update or delete operations will have a similar workflow.
-The client is required to provide the ETag of the resource version that they want to update in the If-Match request header.
+The clients are required to provide the ETag of the resource version that they want to update in the If-Match request header.
 The update will only be successful if the ETag in the request header represents the latest version of the resource on the server.
 Otherwise, this will result in a **412 (Precondition Failed)** response.
 In this example, we are trying to update the status of the agreement fetched above:

 **Sample PUT Operation (ETag In Request Header)**